riturajratan/tech-blog.maddyzone.com/_posts/2014-08-21-learn-complete-angularjs-5-steps-step-4-5.md

 **How to make Custom Service ?**

-In Angular we can service very easy and when it is made it is registered in angular  then angular compiler can reference it and we can use it as a dependency at the run time .a common way to make service using [highlight] $factory [/highlight]  this is very basic example to create a service .
+In Angular we can service very easy and when it is made it is registered in angular  then angular compiler can reference it and we can use it as a dependency at the run time .a common way to make service using `$factory` this is very basic example to create a service .

     //create a module